Estimation and variable selection in high dimension in a causal joint model of survival times and longitudinal outcomes with random effects: Numerical methods for inference procedure

+Due to the non-differentiability of the considered $\ell_1$-penalty term, we use a proximal algorithm as presented by \cite{achab_learning_2017} and \cite{fort_stochastic_2017}.
+Thus, we add a proximal step in the adaptive stochastic gradient algorithm to calculate the penalized estimate defined in Equation \eqref{eq:penalized_estimator}.

-We deal simultaneously both with unobserved random effects of the mixed-effects model and the penalty term by implementing a preconditioned stochastic proximal gradient, called SPG-FIM in the sequel.
-A forward–backward splitting algorithm such that a Stochastic Proximal Gradient can compute the estimate \ref{eq:estim}.
-The latter has a stochastic approach to replace missing data with simulations.
-The algorithm is divided into three steps; a realization of the latent variables is sampled with a first step called \textit{Simulation}, which uses a Metropolis-Hastings sampler (\cite{geman_stochastic_1984}).
-The second step is the classical gradient descent on the approximate complete likelihood, the \textit{Forward} step.
-Following the procedure proposed in \cite{Calimero}, we have chosen to use a preconditioning of the gradient with an estimate of the Fisher information matrix.
-The latter is updated during the iterations using the estimate proposed by \cite{delattre_estimating_2019}.
+The algorithm is divided into three steps; a realization of the latent variables is sampled with a first step called \textit{Simulation}, which uses a Metropolis-Hastings sampler (see \cite{marin2007bayesian}).
+The second step is the classical gradient descent on the gradient of the logarithm of the complete likelihood, the \textit{Forward} step.
 The last step, called \textit{Backward}, deals with the penalty term.
-We apply the classical proximal operator (\cite{moreau_fonctions_1962,rockafellar_monotone_1976}, defined below
+We apply the classical proximal operator (see \cite{moreau_fonctions_1962,rockafellar_monotone_1976}), defined below :